E-G-C/avs-workshop-step-by-step/before-we-start.md

 1. Moderators will be on-hand in the breakout rooms sessions.

-2. Break Out Rooms – One assigned to each partner.
+2. Break Out Rooms - We will have a total of 7 breakout rooms.

 3. Every day session will start with a quick discussion on what will be build and we will move everyone to their respective break out rooms.